 - 183. Assets: UNDP has been promoting the South-South Cooperation mechanism to foster the exchange of knowledge and experiences among the developing countries and help the advancement of sustainable development agenda and attainment of SDGs.
 UNDP has been supporting the exchange of methodologies, policy support tools, mechanisms and approaches through strategic partnerships, engagement of regional and national partners in policy dialogues and supporting development of regional capacities and innovation.
 One of such examples has been the CRMI project, which was first to advance the notion of integrated approach to CCA and DRR risk management in the Caribbean and has laid basis for future advancement in this area. - 184.
 Gaps to be addressed: Given that the project will be implemented in countries with similar climate risks, it is important that country-specific knowledge and experiences be shared to maximize upscaling potential.
-There is a need to conduct a comparative analysis and systematization of RRMC models in different political and institutional settings, especially given that the Cuban model started 10 years ago and has evolved significantly; develop case studies on adaptation and risk-informed planning in countries with similar hazards and risks; establish historical disaster loss inventories in the target areas; share and compare climate models; catalogue climate services available to support planning; share risk and vulnerability assessment methodologies and models and adaptation measures to similar hazards. - 185.
+There is a need to conduct a comparative analysis and systematization of RRMC models in different political and institutional settings, especially given that the Cuban model started 10 years ago and has evolved significantly; develop case studies on adaptation and risk-informed planning in countries with similar hazards and risks; establish historical disaster loss inventories in the target areas; share and compare climate models; catalogue climate services available to support planning; share risk and vulnerability assessment methodologies and models and adaptation measures to similar hazards.
+This experience sharing will be facilitated through an online knowledge hub that will include capacity-building webinars, technical documents, multi-media knowledge products such as photo essays, and information about events or milestones across the three countries. - 185.
 In addition, there is a need to promote the cross-fertilization among Caribbean countries that normally do not share information and experiences, due to different in language, regional groupings and political affiliations.

 - 186. The project will seek synergies with the on-going projects and programmes identified in Table 3, Section G to identify relevant practices, methodologies and tools and apply them in Cuba, Dominican Republic and Jamaica.
 The project will provide technical assistance to national and local institutions to consolidate the existing know-how and enhance national capacities for DRR and CCA. - 187.
-The project will collect information from RHVS, risk mapping, climate scenario modelling, perception surveys and other pertinent studies to analyse and systematize trends and behaviours in the three

-Caribbean SIDS.
-The project will organize exchange visits, study tours and workshops to bring together decision-makers and technical experts from the participating countries and strengthen their capacities.

-- 188. Preliminary list of knowledge products to be produced with the Fund financing include, but are not limited to the following: - Guidelines for establishing integrated multi-hazard risk management tools and capacities through RRMCs; - Guidelines and models for community engagement as volunteer climate monitors; - Updated methodology for hazard, risk and vulnerability studies (Cuba); - Updated General Land Use Plans (Cuba); - EWS and Standard Operating Procedures for drought (Cuba, Jamaica); - Software and procedures for monitoring subterranean basins (Cuba); - Downscale climate models and scenarios for 20, 50 and 100 years; - Systematization documents, analytical papers, SOPs, manuals; - Vulnerability studies, including gender vulnerability to CCA and DRR and georeferenced vulnerability and hazard maps; - Environmental assessments; - Updated disaster management, contingency, local development, land use plans and other development planning tools; - Case studies, lessons note, and multi-media communication materials - 189.
+The project will collect information from RHVS, risk mapping, climate scenario modelling, perception surveys and other pertinent studies to analyse and systematize trends and behaviours in the three Caribbean SIDS.
+The project will organize exchange visits, study tours and workshops to bring together decision-makers and technical experts from the participating countries and strengthen their capacities. - 188.
+Preliminary list of knowledge products to be produced with the Fund financing include, but are not limited to the following: - Guidelines for establishing integrated multi-hazard risk management tools and capacities through RRMCs; - Guidelines and models for community engagement as volunteer climate monitors; - Updated methodology for hazard, risk and vulnerability studies (Cuba); - Updated General Land Use Plans (Cuba); - EWS and Standard Operating Procedures for drought (Cuba, Jamaica); - Software and procedures for monitoring subterranean basins (Cuba); - Downscale climate models and scenarios for 20, 50 and 100 years; - Systematization documents, analytical papers, SOPs, manuals; - Vulnerability studies, including gender vulnerability to CCA and DRR and georeferenced vulnerability and hazard maps; - Environmental assessments;

+- Updated disaster management, contingency, local development, land use plans and other development planning tools; - Case studies, lessons note, and multi-media communication materials - 189.
 The project will establish partnerships with national and regional academia and media, to develop educative and advocacy material for different segments of population, to work with community organizations and schools on raising awareness and changing perceptions on CCA and DRR.